mary-perret-1986/kerry-perret.github.io/_posts/2021-10-24-my-communication-style-and-emojigraphy.md

 # My🐈 Emojigraphy🎨

-Mostly applied to work and casual conversations.
+Mostly applied to work and casual conversations (with some notable exceptions, I'm not yet a machine, and arguably a biological one).

 (not necessarily to blog posts)